Low Overhead Quantum Bus with Coupling beyond the Nearest Neighbor via Mediated Effective Capacitance: Overview and direct coupling cancelation

 The qubits become directly coupled, as the effective capacitance of the qubit system inherits the longer-ranged properties of the auxiliary array.
 This means that we cannot turn off the coupling.

 Instead, we propose the full system shown in \cref{fig:sketchcirc}.
 The capacitance matrix takes the form

 where now $\br{\C_{\rm qb}}_{mn} = -C_{\rm qb}\gd_{mn}$.
 Then one finds

-If we arrange $\C_{\rm bb}$ to have the same drop-off rate $\xi$ as $\C_{\rm aa}$ but opposite-sign $\gk$, the terms can be arranged so that the qubit-qubit coupling via the upper and lower chain cancel out, leaving no direct coupling between the qubits.
+If we take $\C_{\rm bb}$ to have the same drop-off rate $\xi$ as $\C_{\rm aa}$ but opposite-sign $\gk$, we can set the capacitance so that the contributions from the upper and lower chain cancel out, leaving no parasitic capacitance and hence no direct coupling between the logical qubits.